Budget Dumpster presents The Fill Logo

 If you’re doing a full remodel or have appliances built into your cabinets, you’ll need to remove them as well.
 Again, if you’re unsure how to do that safely, contact a professional to disconnect and remove those appliances.

-Removing Doors From Kitchen Cabinets
+Man Removing Lower Kitchen Cabinets

 3. Prepare Your Kitchen Cabinets for Removal